 Welcome aboard SGIFF’s New Waves!
 For this third annual edition of the screening and dialogue series, we invited bright young minds from the festival’s Youth Jury and Critics’ programme to offer an introductory analysis on the four featured filmmakers, report on each session, and generally guide you on this voyage of artistic discovery.

 SGIFF’s third New Waves session of 2018 kicked off with… a pre-session dance battle.
-SGIFF is a colorful crowd!
+SGIFF is a colourful crowd!
 More seriously, though, last Wednesday’s session began with two of Malaysian filmmaker Amanda Nell Eu’s short films: Spit (2010), made while she was completing her master’s degree at the London Film School, and It’s Easier to Raise Cattle (2017), which is making the rounds on the international film festival circuit.

 The films explored many themes, from ‘deviant’ (and monstrous) femininity to the complex relationships between young women, whilst showcasing Eu’s growth as a filmmaker over the interceding seven years.